tc39/notes/es9/2018-07/july-26.md

 YK: I am also against two Europe trips.

-SFC: I’ve never been to Barcelona and it seems like a cool place to go.
+SCR:I’ve never been to Barcelona and it seems like a cool place to go.
 With slides, it’s not terribly difficult to attend remotely.

 JHD: I think that’s aspirational.
 It’s difficult to attend these meetings remotely.